Huddly/sdk/examples/ga_peoplecount/README.md

 ## NB!
 ### I'm not getting any detections:
   Make sure that you're streaming from the camera, pick any video application and select HUDDLY IQ, you should start getting in detections.

+### Detections without streaming on a video applications?
+It is possible to configure the detector in a way that you still get detection events even though you are not occupying the camera stream on the host machine.
+Please have a look at the `IDetector` interface documentation and the Readme file to find out how this is done!